-My roommate is unable to attain a cosigner for the lease.
+My room is unable to attain a cosigner for the lease.
 Is there any way to bypass this problem as it seems that many of the apartments require a cosigner on the lease?

-- No, there really isn’t a way to bypass this requirement.
+No, there isn’t a way to bypass this

-- If your roommate meets this requirement then s/he should not need a co-signer.
+If your roommate meets this requirement then she/he should not need a co-signer.

-What do I do if I have a bad rental history?
+What to do if I have a bad rental history?

 What sort of application fees can a landlord charge?

-- Any fee charged by a landlord in connection with moving the tenant in (such as a “tenant initiation expense reimbursement” fee or TIER fee) must be counted as part of the security deposit.
+Any fee charged by a landlord in connection with moving the tenant in (such as “tenant initiation expense reimbursement” fee or TIER fee) must be counted as part of the security deposit.

-- If the landlord ends up spending less than the fee s/he charged, s/he must refund the difference.
+If the landlord ends up spending less than the fee she/he charged, she/he must refund the difference.

 Can you help me understand the income requirements necessary to sign a lease?

-- Landlords can assess your income in a variety of ways.
-Loans, grants and money from family are all applicable but you will need to show verification that the money is available.
+Landlords can assess your income in a variety of ways.
+Loans, grants, and money from family are all applicable but you will need to show verification that money is available.

 Do I have to list on my rental application that I am pregnant?
 Once the baby arrives will we be kicked out for too many tenants?

-- For example, two persons should be allowed to occupy a studio unit, three persons a one-bedroom, five persons a two-bedroom, etc.
+For example, two persons should not be allowed to occupy a studio unit, three persons a one-bedrrom, five persons a two-bedroom, etc.

 The state takes position that it will not investigate an allegation of familial status discrimination against a landlord as long as s/he allows at least the number of persons to occupy a rental unit as allowed under the two plus one rule.